zueai/create-mcp/README.md

 All you have to do is write functions.
 Put your descriptions and params in JSDoc comments and it just works.

-## License

-MIT
+## What this CLI does

+- Clone the template repository into `<current-dir>/<server-name>`
+- Install dependencies
+- Initialize a Git repository
+- Set up the MCP server
+- Deploy a Cloudflare Workers with the same name as the server
+- Add it to Claude Desktop
+- Copy the MCP server command to your clipboard so you can paste it into Cursor

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions and feedback are extremely welcome!
+Please feel free to submit a Pull Request or open an issue!